 The judge will then determine how to best divide custody and parenting time between the parents.
 “Custody” generally refers to the right to make major decisions on a child’s behalf.
 “Parenting Time” refers to where the children live and spend their time.
 It is common for divorcing parents to establish shared parenting plans that provide equal custody to both parents, with an equitable distribution of parenting time to account for the children’s best interests.

 It is important to remember that your child custody determination will influence your child support order.
-Ohio family law upholds that both parents must contribute to raising their children.
+State family law may uphold that both parents must contribute to raising their children.
 If one parent assumes greater custody rights than the other, and the children spend the majority of their time with one parent, the other parent will likely pay child support to the custodial parent.

 It is also possible for modification proceedings to occur when one parent wishes to relocate with their children.
 Additionally, modifications may be necessary if a parent has repeatedly failed to uphold their responsibilities under a child custody order.
 If you encounter any situation like this, Woodford Sathappan McGee can assist you in addressing it through the appropriate legal channels.

 Child custody determination may be one of the most difficult situations you ever face.
 Fortunately, you can face your child custody proceedings with greater confidence by choosing Woodford Sathappan McGee to represent you.
-For more information about Ohio child custody laws or to learn how your team can fight for you, contact us today and schedule your consultation with a Columbus child custody lawyer you can trust.
+For more information about state child custody laws or to learn how your team can fight for you, contact us today and schedule your consultation with a woman focused child custody lawyer you can trust.